ruby-rice/rice/doc/why_rice.rst

 Thread Safety
 ^^^^^^^^^^^^^
-Because the Ruby interpreter is not thread^safe, the Ruby interpreter must not be run from more than one thread.
+Because the Ruby interpreter is not thread safe, the Ruby interpreter must not be run from more than one thread.
 Because of tricks the GC and scheduler play with the C stack, it's not enough to ensure that only one thread runs the interpreter at any given time; once the interpreter has been run from one thread, it must only ever be run from that thread in the future.
 Additionally, because Ruby copies the stack when it switches threads, C++ code must be careful not to access objects in one Ruby thread that were created on the stack in another Ruby thread.

-C^based API
+C-based API
 ^^^^^^^^^^^
 The Ruby API is not always convenient for accessing Ruby data structures such as Hash and Array, especially when writing C++ code, as the interface for these containers is not consistent with standard containers.